isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 From 10 August 2021, work pass holders and their dependants (aged 18 and above) with travel history to [Category III or IV countries/regions](/wphl/shn-and-swab-summary) and are fully vaccinated 14 days before they arrive in Singapore can apply for entry approval.* For now, it will not apply to migrant domestic workers, S Pass and work permit holders from the Construction, Marine Shipyard and Process (CMP) sectors.

-<b>Note:</b> From 1 Nov 2021, all pass holders (including CMP workers, helpers and confinement nannies) with travel history to all countries/regions must be fully vaccinated <b>before</b> arrival, except for the following groups:
+<b>Note:</b> From 1 Nov 2021, all pass holders (including CMP workers, helpers and confinement nannies) with travel historyin the last 14 days to all countries/regions before arriving in Singapore,  must be fully vaccinated <b>before</b> arrival, except for the following groups:
 <ol>
 	<li>Pass holders who are below 18 years old on date of entry</li>
 	<li>Pass holders who cannot be vaccinated due to medical conditions</li>
 	</ol>

-<i>* As announced by the Ministry of Health earlier, all long term pass holders including work pass holders and their dependants are not allowed entry into Singapore if they have recent travel history (including transit) within the last 14 days to India, Bangladesh, Nepal, Pakistan, Sri Lanka and Myanmar.
+<i>* As announced by the Ministry of Health earlier, all long term pass holders including work pass holders and their dependants are not allowed entry into Singapore if they have recent travel history (including transit) within the last 21 days (for arrivals before 7 Oct 2021, or 14 days for arrivals after 7 Oct 2021)  to India, Bangladesh, Nepal, Pakistan, Sri Lanka and Myanmar.
 Entry approvals for those from Indonesia are also limited.</i>

 #### 2. What are the COVID-19 vaccines that meet the vaccination entry requirement?